Last Modified: August 29, 2014

 Your speech patterns are important here, and rather than say "test, test", use your call.
 "This is XYZ testing" is a good start.
 Whatever you do, don't whistle!
 Key up and slowly start increasing the input power until the output power no long increases incrementally.
 Let me explain this another way.
 Assuming 30 watts in is 300 watts out, and 40 watts in is 400 watts out, and then increasing the input to 50 watts only increases the output to 450 watts, means you're into the non-linear portion of the amplifier's power curve (represented by the red line in the chart).
 This is what we're trying to avoid as non-linearity equals excessive IMD!
 Splatter in other words.

-Depending on the amplifier, your electrical system, and the transceiver you use, actual PEP output from the transceiver (represented by the blue line in the chart) may be as low as 10 watts, or perhaps as much as 70 watts, but will never be full power!
+Depending on the amplifier, your electrical system, and the transceiver you use, actual PEP output from the transceiver (represented by the blue line in the chart) may be as low as 40 watts, or perhaps as much as 70 watts, but will never be full power!
 Once this point is found, reduce the power to the next lower setting, or by at least 10%.
 The peak power out will be from 350 to 450 watts, perhaps a little higher if you electrical system is stiff.
 And please, don't drive your amplifier harder just because it is rated higher.
 Watch your microphone gain too.
 We're all guilty of getting excited about that rare DX station and yelling into the microphone.
-You might want to read this article.

 Operating responsibly is every amateur's duty regardless of where his/her station is located.
 Besides, good clean signals always garner more contacts than over modulated, non-linear ones will.
 Besides, you fellow amateurs will be happier too.